2024866732/Sistem-Cloud-Accounting-HAFJET/scripts/README.md

 Notes
 - Use -Sha256 to verify installer integrity.
 - DryRun avoids network and execution steps so you can inspect the would-be actions.
+ - If you pass -InstallAllUsers, run PowerShell as Administrator.
+The script will refuse to run non-dry installs with -InstallAllUsers unless elevated.